jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v4.md

 I find digital knowledge-sharing fascinating: how might we take our personal learning and share it with the entire internet in an accessible and useful manner?

-For a long time, I thought the gold standard was self-published research such as that of [Gwern](https://www.gwern.net/).
-But Gwern's primary work is long-form, linear essays with the majority of hyperlinks are pointing to the outside, tying together a collection of information into one cohesive whole.
-What happens when you want to write the equivalent of a living, personal Wikipedia about things you are actively learning?
+For a long time, I thought the ideal structure was self-published research such as that of [Gwern](https://www.gwern.net/).
+But Gwern's primary work is long-form, linear essays with the majority of hyperlinks are pointing to the outside, tying together a collection of vetted information into one cohesive whole.
+What happens when you want to communicate the equivalent of a living, personal Wikipedia about things you are actively learning?

 Bar none, the best example I have seen so far is Andy Matuschak's [Working Notes](https://notes.andymatuschak.org/About_these_notes).
 If you're not familiar and happen to be remotely curious about the intersection of learning, writing, and pursuing hard problems I highly recommend you stop reading this sentence and [click this link](https://notes.andymatuschak.org/About_these_notes).

-- While they are written primarily for Andy himself, they do an incredible job demonstrating the fact that _you can indeed_ present your exploration thinking about complex, cross-discipline problems in a highly accessible way.
+- While they are written primarily for Andy himself, they do an incredible job demonstrating the fact that _you can indeed_ present your exploratory thinking about complex, cross-discipline problems in a highly accessible way.

 I get really excited about stuff like this.
 This is art and science rolled into one beautiful package: instead of pausing to write a research paper or a book you instead just make your notes accurate, up-to-date and instantly shareable with everyone, everywhere.
 People working on similar problems can share their own work with you, creating a positive feedback loop benefiting everyone.